Which microgreens regrow after ✂️ cutting?

 They are young versions of grown-up vegetables or other plants intended for consumption as:

 Many growers tried to regrow their microgreens...
 But all they got was not that they expected.
-Because of the structure of the microgreens, the type of cultivating and moment of the harvesting it is impossible to regrow microgreens after cutting microgreens.
-I want to underline that we are talking only about microgreens- not about mature plant of this varieties.
-As to the every rule there is exception that exist.
+Because of the structure of the microgreens, the type of cultivating and moment of the harvesting, it is impossible to regrow microgreens after cutting microgreens.
+I want to underline that we are talking only about microgreens- not about mature plant of these varieties.
+As to every rule, there is exception that exist.

 Is that Radish, Red Rambo Microgreens?